Iggy Arbuckle: Awards and nominations

 As of March 2008, the sub-episode "Petition Impossible", of the episode "Yawny Come Lately/Petition Impossible" was among the finalists of the children's programs nominated for the 2008 Canadian Screenwriting Awards.
 On April 14, the day the award winners were declared, the episode won the Children/Preschool category award.
 The episode "Idle Worship/There's Something about Berries" won a Gemini award for Best Writing in a Children's Series, during the 23rd anniversary of the Gemini awards.
 Jonathan Wilson and David Berni, the voices of Iggy and Jiggers, respectively, received a Gemini nomination for Best Individual or Ensemble Performance in an Animated Program or Series, for the same episode, although it lost to Gordon Tootoosis, Raven Brass, Trevor Cameron, Lorne Cardinal, Taylor Cook, Eric Jackson, Andrea Menard, and DerRic Starlight, for The Guardians.

 Merchandise

 On November 1, 2007, an online game based on the series, The Great Kookamunga Challenge, was launched.
 Hosted on the Teletoon web site and created by Zinc Roe Design, the game was an online race in which players explored the Kookamunga National Park in search of 115 "checkpoints."
 At each checkpoint, they could earn points by playing games, answering trivia questions about the series, or completing group activities.
 The first players who completed the entire challenge won real-world prizes, including a digital camera and items from National Geographic Kids.
 The game ran for six weeks.

 The entire series of Iggy Arbuckle was released on DVD in 2007 in Australia.
+In 2011, Entertainment One begin to release all 26 episodes of the series on DVD in all six volumes, available in Canada, and it is spoken in English and French.